davidbroughsmyth/riscv-hdp/ex3/README.md

 ```
 *IdealRV is 4 times faster*

-If the PicoRV32 CPU clock runs at 100Mhz instead
+If the PicoRV32 CPU clock runs at 100Mhz instead, then compared with IdealRV running at 10Mhz
 ```
 CPU performance ratio of the reference IdealRV to PicoRV32 CPU's = 4 (CPI PicoRV32) * 0.01uS/ 1 (CPI IdealRV) * 0.1uS